Inspector: Administrative law

 In American administrative law, an inspector is an official charged with the duty to issue permits, such as a building inspector or sanitation inspector, and to enforce the relevant regulations and laws.
 These positions are commonly known as the fire inspector or building inspector.
 The duty it act is based on the adopted building or fire code in the municipality.
 A government agency may also have an inspector general responsible for preventing internal fraud, waste, abuse and other agency deficiencies.

-In popular culture

-In fiction, "Inspector" is often used as a term and title for a detective, even if their duties and role does not match that of an inspector in a Commonwealth police force.
-Examples of fictional inspectors include the characters Inspector Clouseau, Inspector Gadget, Inspector Zenigata, Inspector Javert, Inspector Lestrade, Inspector Morse, Inspector Palmu, Kurt Wallander, and Inspector Goole, the title character of An Inspector Calls.